What Can I Do If My Ex Is Stalking Me?

 Aside from helping you stop your stalker, DoNotPay is a clever tool that offers a bunch of additional interesting features you can use in your day-to-day life.

-The app — that you can open in a web browser or on an iOS device — can be of use with unemployment insurance issues, reporting or blocking spam calls, dealing with free trials via virtual credit card, or any other bureaucratic nuisance that comes to mind.
+The app — that you can open in a web browser — can be of use with unemployment insurance issues, reporting or blocking spam calls, dealing with free trials via virtual credit card, or any other bureaucratic nuisance that comes to mind.

 Check out some of the things DoNotPay can help you with:

 - Solving credit card issues

 - Avoiding phone queues when getting in touch with customer service

 - Fighting speeding tickets

 - Getting help with bills you are unable to pay